 Greg hopes to bring his varied experiences to the task of advocating on behalf of Avon, Carthage, Industry, New Vineyard, New Portland, South Franklin, Strong, Temple, Weld, and Wilton, and he is eager to learn more about your hopes and concerns.
 Greg believes that some of the most pressing challenges we face can present exciting new opportunities if we can look beyond partisanship and ideologically-based assumptions and prioritize practical, evidence-based solutions.

-I promise to focus on three areas: our economic recovery, protecting the environment, and caring for aging Mainers.
+I promise to focus on three areas: strengthening our economy, protecting the environment, and caring for aging Mainers.
 If we can step up and meet these challenges I know we'll have better days ahead.

-The global effects of inflation and the war in Ukraine are hitting us hard here at home.
-Everyday Mainers are helplessly getting squeezed at the pump and senior citizens living on fixed incomes are slimming their summer meals to save up for extra heating oil costs.
-Leaders in Augusta can help during tough times like these if they have the resources.
+Our economy has made a dramatic recovery since the pandemic.
+The job market has rebounded.
+Wages are up, outpacing inflation, which has leveled off.
+But costs remain high, and a lot of folks are still being left behind.
+Lack of affordable housing is a challenge for too many in our state.
+Leaders in Augusta can help address problems like these if they have the resources.
 I'll make sure the wealthiest in Maine are paying their fair share.
 And I'll support solutions to ease the property tax burden on poor and middle-class homeowners, like making sure the state continues to follow through on its commitments to fund our schools.
 Investing in our communities now is the right thing for Maine's future.

 Maine is the oldest state in the country.
 The number of folks retiring is going up, too many young people move away, and not enough new Mainers are coming to our rural communities.
 I'll vote for investing in our schools and expanding access to child care, developing training opportunities to help people enter the job market, and ensuring job protections and a living wage.
 We must also support our seniors and those who care for them.
 We aren't training enough caretakers for our older neighbors.
 Many of us are stretched thin caring for our loved ones.
 I know we can do better.
 I'll fight so aging Mainers can get the care they deserve.